-If the actuary is performing actuarial services that involve reviewing the development or use of X factors, the actuary should use the guidance in section 3 to the extent practicable.
+If the actuary is performing actuarial services that involve reviewing the development or use of X factors, the actuary should use the guidance in section 3 to the extent practicable within the scope of the actuary's assignment.

 If a conflict exists between this standard and applicable law, the actuary should comply with applicable law.
 If the actuary departs from the guidance set forth in this standard in order to comply with applicable law, or for any other reason the actuary deems appropriate, the actuary should refer to section 4.